 Yes, there are.
 Catholic school students receive their applications in their 8th grade classes in mid-January.
 Public school students receive an application from us on the day they take the test here.

 Q: Are there ways my son can get involved before he is in eighth grade?

-Yes, we do have some programs for grade schools students.
+Yes, we do have many programs for grade schools students.
 For an extensive list, check our website

 , but the biggest one by far is SEP, our Summer Enrichment Program, which has been around for over 50 years and is really the best way to get to know the school, its students, and its teachers.
-SEP meets for three weeks in the summer and costs $495, which includes breakfast and lunch every day.
+SEP meets for three weeks in the summer and costs $375 (or $300 if you register by March 1), which includes two tee-shirts and breakfast and lunch every day.
 SEP is only open to 7th grade students and takes place the summer before their 8th grade year.
 Each year, about 70% of our freshman class are SEP alumni.